nelvadas/GraalVM101/02-micronaut/README.md

 ```sh
 $ ./generateLoad.sh
 ```
-Check the metrics on the graphana dashboad.
+Check the metrics on the grafana dashboad.

 ![Grafana Dashboard](./images/grafana.png)

+GraalVM EE application starts faster than the traditionnal app, and use less CPU & Memory.

+-